 For Team Leaders

-- Inform CEO or Head of Organisational & People Development about a team member’s possible exposure to a confirmed case of COVID-19 or if the team member has confirmed that they have contracted the virus
+- Inform CEO or Head of Organisational & People Development about a Team Member’s possible exposure to a confirmed case of COVID-19 or if the Team Member has confirmed that they have contracted COVID-19

 - Primary Care – Central Patient COVID-19 Triage Hotline –1800 020 080